mit-han-lab/llm-awq/README.md

 ![TinyChat on RTX 4090: W4A16 is 2.3x faster than FP16](./tinychat/figures/4090_example.gif)

-Check out [TinyChat](tinychat), which delievers 2.3x faster inference performance for the **LLaMA-2** chatbot!
+Check out [TinyChat](tinychat), which delievers 2.3x faster inference performance for the **LLaMA-2** chatbot on RTX 4090!

 ## News
 - [2023/07] 🔥 We released **TinyChat**, an efficient and minimal chatbot interface based on AWQ.
-TinyChat also enables edge LLM inference on Jetson Orin.
+TinyChat enables efficient LLM inference on both cloud and edge GPUs.
 LLama-2-chat models are supported!
 Check out our implementation [here](tinychat).
 - [2023/07] 🔥 We added AWQ support and pre-computed search results for Llama-2 models (7B & 13B).
 Checkout our model zoo [here](https://huggingface.co/datasets/mit-han-lab/awq-model-zoo)!
 - [2023/07] We extended the support for more LLM models including MPT, Falcon, and BLOOM.